honeycombio/beeline-python/README.md

 }
 ```

-## Adding additional context
+## Adding additional context to events

 The Beeline will automatically instrument your incoming HTTP requests and database queries to send events to Honeycomb.
 However, it can be very helpful to extend these events with additional context specific to your app.
 You can add your own fields by calling `beeline.add_field(name, value)`.

 ## Tracing

 The Beeline will automatically add tracing to your incoming HTTP requests and database queries before sending events to Honeycomb.
-However, it can be very helpful to extend add tracing to additional calls within your code.
+However, it can be very helpful to add tracing in additional places within your code.
 You can add your own tracing spans by calling `beeline._new_event()` with the `trace_name` and `top_level` params, or by using the tracing context manager `with beeline.trace(trace_name):`

+Fill in examples!

 ## Known limitations